Point Park Writers' Series

 “I read the novel prior to Fried’s visit, but hearing him read from 'Destroy All Monsters' in his own voice was a whole other experience,” Wagner said.

 Poet Annah Browning, Ph.D., shared her poetry with students at Point Park University.

 Browning read from her manuscript Witch Doctrine, a collection of gothically-influenced persona poems, written in the voices of a cast of folkloric and literary figures: witches, ghosts and so-called “madwomen” who struggle with life outside of hegemonic norms.

 Witch Doctrine was a finalist for the University of Akron Prize, Indiana Review's Blue Light Books prize and the Anhinga Press-Robert Dana Prize for poetry.

 Browning also talked about why people believe in crazy things and shared her experiences with haunted podcasts and a book of 5,000 spells, among others.

 Cavallaro is the author of the poetry collection Girl-King and the young adult novel, A Study in Charlotte.

 She currently serves as Bull City Press' associate editor and has recently rejoined Devil's Lake as their editor-in-chief.

-Spring 2015 Speaker Was National Best-Selling Novelist Stewart O'Nan
+National Best-Selling Novelist Stewart O'Nan

 O'Nan is the author of 15 novels including West of Sunset; The Odds; Emily, Alone; A Prayer for the Dying and Snow Angels, as well as several works of nonfiction, including, with Stephen King, the bestselling Faithful.